 - RealDrive® program: Get an introductory 5% off by enrolling in this program, which determines your rate based on the mileage you report to Mercury.

 Mercury offers multiple lines of insurance although they're mostly known for car and homeowners insurance.

 Is Mercury car insurance right for you?

 Offering an array of traditional coverage options, Mercury might be a good option if you don't need anything more than the typical car insurance policy.
 Mercury's auto insurance discounts are also quite standard versus other insurance companies.
-With its strong financial strength and above-average claims satisfaction rating, Mercury is a solid choice for car insurance.

 But does Mercury offer affordable car insurance with competitive rates?
 Because there are so many factors taken into consideration by auto insurers when determining insurance premiums, it's imperative to shop around for quotes as much as possible when it's time to renew.
 We can help you find the best rate — enter your ZIP code below to compare insurance quotes from Mercury and dozens of other car insurance companies and find a budget-friendly premium that satisfies all your coverage needs.